ytanay/ultrases/README.md

 ## Why?
 > "We already have the AWS SDK for Node, why do we need another module?"

 Because the official AWS SDK for Node.js is cumbersome and stuffy.
 Not to mention those 4 level deep configuration objects.
-Besides, it prompotes uppercasing the first letter of properties!
+Besides, it promotes uppercasing the first letter of properties!
 ```javascript
   var params = {WhoEvenDoesThat: 'nobody... except amazon'}
 ```